Maciej Janowski

 Maciej Janowski (born 6 August 1991 in Wrocław, Poland) is a Polish speedway rider who is a member of Poland national speedway team.

-Career history
+Career

-2007

 Janowski passed speedway licence test (Licencja "Ż") on 7 August 2007 at 16 years old; 5 days later he rode in his first meeting in Polish Ekstraliga (Wrocław vs Rzeszów 48:42).
 In his first heat, he beat Rzeszów' rider Andreas Messing from Sweden.
 His fourth meeting was Tournament of Junior National Team Reservs (Turniej zaplecza kadry juniorów).
 In this meeting he was 4th.
 He has won qualification to U-19 Bronze Helmet Final; Janowski was 13th (he was only 16 years old).
 With Atlas Wrocław he started in European Club Champions' Cup Final - Janowski scored 5 points, but Atlas was last.